International Student Admission

-All international students are required to have medical insurance that meets university requirements, including support for repatriation and medical evacuation.
+All international students, including students on an H visa type, are required to have medical insurance that meets university requirements, including support for repatriation and medical evacuation.
 Students are automatically charged for the Wichita State University insurance plan when they register for classes.
 They may apply for an insurance waiver if they provide proof of adequate insurance before they register for classes.

 All new students are required to be tested for tuberculosis after arriving in Wichita and before registering for classes.

 For more information about international student admission, write: